 Sauerkraut has many benefits, some of which include:

 • It contains cabbage which itself is high in Vitamin C, Vitamin K and fibre, and also contains polyphenols, antioxidants and sulphur compounds, such as sulforaphane and I3C that may help to support hormone metabolism (1, 2)

 • It is a naturally fermented food, rich in lactic acid producing probiotics, particularly Lactobacillus and Leuconostoc species (3, 4).
 Not only do these probiotics produce short chain fatty acids and vitamins (vitamins B, K and C), they also help to maintain a healthy intestinal flora, help to keep the gut moving, reinforce the intestinal barrier against foreign invaders, produce anti-inflammatory substances and stimulate the immune system in the gut.
-A single cup of sauerkraut can contain 10 million probiotics (5)
+Conservative estimates state that a single cup of sauerkraut can contain 10 million probiotics (5), or maybe even more.

 • Adding spices, such as ginger, garlic and tumeric not only add prebiotics to feed your growing population of probiotics (5), but also have health benefits in themselves, such as boosting the immune system (6)

 So, while it has all of these benefits, is highly nutritious and is easy to make, it is not to everyone’s taste.
 It has a tart, acidic taste, not unlike pickled vegetables.
 Kimchi is produced on the same cabbage base, but with lots of added spices and chilli, so packing a much zingier punch.
 If you don’t think you’d like to start there, then why not try kefir.